Reijer59/TryParseHomeWorkApp/README.md

 ConsoleApp

 # Purpose
-This is an homework assignmant application for the C# Mastercourse to be reviewed by member students.
+This is an homework assignment application for the C# Mastercourse to be reviewed by member students.

 # Goal
 I want to learn CSharp so I get more knoweledge of OOP Programming.